ULL-ESIT-DMSI/ull-esit-dmsi.github.io-source/tema1-introduccion/practicas/nextjs/README.md

 ## Introduction to Open AI REST API

 This is an example pet name generator app used in the OpenAI API [quickstart tutorial](https://beta.openai.com/docs/quickstart).
+You can check a solution deployed at netlify:  <https://nextjs-oai.netlify.app/>

 This code uses the [Next.js](https://nextjs.org/) framework with [React](https://reactjs.org/).